 Thanks to everyone who participated in this year's outing.
-We will have an announcement on this year's donation soon.

 Check presentation at Ohio State Women's Basketball game January 19, 2023.
 Thanks for our friends at Ohio State for hosting our team!